 Almost no traces remain of how this parish was once the headquarters of the British Army in Bermuda, with not just one but several former forts as the bastion.
 At one time, more than 75 percent of the parish was compulsorily acquired by the army for military purposes.
 In 1863, following major improvements in British shore-based British Army gunnery in terms of range and accuracy, Fort Langton was built here as part of the massive British Army deployment plans in Bermuda.
 It became the only fort ever constructed on the north shore of the main island of Bermuda.
 Fort Prospect, not a fort per se but with a strategic purpose was the headquarters of major military base, complete with a garrison school.
 In the 1930s and most of the 1940s, especially for the Garrison, there was a Prospect Halt for the Bermuda Railway.
 Today, all that is left of the once huge base which even had its own school, church and parade ground are a former British Army hospital, now used as the headquarters of a Ministry of the Bermuda Government, a graveyard (which includes the grave of a British Police Commissioner for Bermuda assassinated in Bermuda by black cadre extremists, and original Officers Mess, now the Police Recreational Club.

-On Middle Road, this is the Anglican Parish church, next door to Old Devonshire Church.
-The church has its own graveyard.
-In 2008, the once-lovely old Rectory residence, see below in this 1949 photograph by step-daughter Cindy Farnsworth (now Olden) of the Rev. Keith Harman.
+Middle Road, the Anglican Parish church, next door to Old Devonshire Church.
+With its own graveyard.
+In 2008, the once-lovely old Rectory residence, see below in this 1949 photograph by step-daughter Cindy Farnsworth (later, Olden) of the Rev. Keith Harman.
 He was then the Rector of Devonshire and Chaplain to the Prospect Garrison.
-He was quite a photographer.
+He was a keen amateur photographer.
 When he did his tour of duty as Private Chaplain to King George VI in 1951 he took pictures of Windsor, the famous Doll's House, etc. The Queen liked them so much he had Kodak make special prints from his transparencies which he subsequently sent to Her Majesty!
 She wrote back to thank him.
 The building, at 106 Middle Road, Devonshire, was razed to make room for four studios, four one-bedroom apartments and a two-bedroom condo.
-A new rectory has been built instead.
+A new rectory was then built instead.